Tiger harriers see improvement at state meet

 “(Shoemaker) had by far the best summer of the girls this year.
 When a guys says he’s proud of her, it’s not because she made it to state, it’s because you planted the seed to grow the crop,” Rosno said.
 “Kelan went back and forth deciding between softball and cross and so she had a good summer but not a great summer, but her time was still greatly improved.”

-On the boys side, a pair of young harriers represented the Tigers.
-Freshman Austin Carrera and sophomore Evan Struss.
+On the boys side, a pair of young harriers represented the Tigers. — freshman Austin Carrera and sophomore Evan Struss.
 Like the girls, the HHS’ boys both shaved time off their performances at the UNK invite.
-Carrera’s run on Friday was 59 seconds faster than his run three weeks prior, and Struss trimmed his time by 58 seconds.
+Carrera’s run on Friday (18:07.0) was 59 seconds faster than his run three weeks prior, and Struss trimmed his time by 58 seconds, running in 18:30.4.

 “It’s been a long draw for me as an old man because of the immaturity of our team and the goofiness and other things.
 But we went to the last two meets with just 12 boys — one senior, two juniors and the rest were all freshmen and sophomores.
 So, it’s exciting to see what they can do.
 A lot of them showed up (Friday) to watch, and hopefully that ignites the fire a little bit.
 It was a great day for all four of them.”